kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-07-15】[anthropics / claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
+* 【2025-07-15】[OpenPipe / ART](https://github.com/OpenPipe/ART) - Agent Reinforcement Trainer: train multi-step agents for real-world tasks using GRPO.
+Give your agents on-the-job training.
+Reinforcement learning for Qwen2.5, Qwen3, Llama, Kimi, and more!
+* 【2025-07-15】[musistudio / claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
+* 【2025-07-15】[TomBursch / kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
+The backend is made with Flask and the frontend with Flutter.
+Easily add items to your shopping list before you go shopping.
+You can also create recipes and add items based on what you want to cook.
 * 【2025-07-08】[rustfs / rustfs](https://github.com/rustfs/rustfs) - 🚀 High-performance distributed object storage for MinIO alternative.
 * 【2025-07-08】[humanlayer / 12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 * 【2025-07-08】[ed-donner / llm_engineering](https://github.com/ed-donner/llm_engineering) - Repo to accompany my mastering LLM engineering course